samuelsson/samuelsson-homepage/_posts/2019-05-20-different-git-config-for-different-projects-or-clients.md

 tags: ['git', 'dotfiles']
 ---

-If only working on private projects with one single git service there won’t be a problem with user config such as name and email.
+If only working on projects with one single git service you won’t have a problem with email addresses differ between accounts.
 All your commits will always use the same information.
 But say you are using one service for private projects, such as GitHub, and another service for work related projects, like GitHub Enterprise.
 If that’s the case you definitely don’t want to use the same configuration for both of them.
 One solution is to set these manually on every repository but that’s not very smooth in the long run.
 Fortunately we can set up conditional git configuration per